stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 ## growth opportunity #3 - niche operations

-Rather than go after large-scale price-driven outsourcing deals, look for opportunities that allow you to niche on what you can do better than other providers (and of course the client doing it themselves internally).
+Rather than go after large-scale price-driven outsourcing deals, you could look for opportunities that allow you to niche on what you can do better than other providers (and of course the client doing it themselves internally).

 Think about the 4 strategic advantages above that emerged for Accenture.
 Even if you only place 3x FTEs into a client delivering on a niche part of their business operations, you can then offer that service globally to other clients, thereby achieving scale and ROI.